Kernix13/beginner-git-commands/README.md

 After you push your changes go to your cloned copy of the repo on GitHub and refresh the page if necessary.
 You should see a green button labeled **_Compare & pull request_**.
 If you do not see it then click the Pull requests link to go to that tab.

-Click "Compare & pull request" button and notice the page title of **_Open a pull request_** and the paragraph in the section below the title saying **_Able to merge.
+Click the "Compare & pull request" button and notice the page title of **_Open a pull request_** and the paragraph in the section below the title saying **_Able to merge.
 These branches can be automatically merged._**

 You can then edit your commit message if need be.
 In the body of your PR include a more detailed summary of the changes you made and why.

-In the text area field:
+Large repos with have various form fields to fill out, here is an example from freeCodeCamp:

 1. Put an `x` in the checkboxes,
 1. Remove all the comment fields,
 1. You can preview the message if you like,
 1. Remove the phrase "Closes #XXXXX"
-1. Click the green button **_Create pull request_**.
+1. When done, click the green button **_Create pull request_**.

 DONE, DONE AND DONE - NOW WAIT.
-REMEMBER TO USE fix: what-you-fixed or fix(curriculum) in the PR Title!!!!!!!!!
+REMEMBER TO USE fix: what-you-fixed or fix(curriculum) in the PR Title or other prefixes like `feat`, `bug`, etc.

 If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword Closes with the issue number: `Closes #123`